 The Arcachon Basin has two distinct registers.
 There is the main town, with its broad seafront promenade and the theatrical quarter of Ville d'Hiver rising into the pines on the hillside above, and then there is Moulleau, the southern tip of the Arcachon shoreline where the basin narrows toward the Dune du Pilat.
 Hotel architecture along this stretch tends toward the late-nineteenth-century villa format: steeply pitched roofs, ornamental timber work, shuttered facades that filter the Atlantic light rather than confronting it.
 Villa du Moulleau sits inside that tradition rather than departing from it, which is precisely what gives it its position in the local accommodation hierarchy.

-The Michelin hotel guide's 2025 selection of Villa du Moulleau places it in company with a small cohort of Arcachon properties that the guide judges to meet its threshold for quality of welcome, comfort, and character.
-In a basin town where seasonal rental villas and large holiday complexes dominate the supply, a Michelin Selected hotel represents a narrower tier, one where the physical fabric of the building and the consistency of the hospitality are held to a stated standard.
+Villa du Moulleau is a 4-star hotel in Arcachon, priced at about $180 per night, with a 4.6 Google rating from 245 reviews.
+In a basin town where seasonal rental villas and large holiday complexes dominate the supply, this kind of hotel represents a narrower tier, one where the physical fabric of the building and the consistency of the hospitality are held to a stated standard.
 For the Arcachon market, that distinction carries practical weight.

 The Architecture as the Experience